 Whataboutism can extremely hinder or even end an honest and open discussion.
 It is therefore important to recognize the argumentation technique quickly and to counter it confidently.

-Often, such an off-topic counterargument cannot even be denied, as it is true in terms of content.
-However, be aware that in this context it is merely a sham argument that is largely worthless and definitely not useful in the context of the specific discussion.
-Those who use whataboutism are usually not (or no longer) in a position to argue professionally.
+Often, such an off-topic counter-argument cannot even be denied, since its content corresponds to the truth.
+Be aware, however, that in this context it is merely a pseudo-argument that is largely worthless in the context of the specific discussion and definitely not useful.
+Those who use whataboutism are usually not (anymore) able to argue professionally.

-I would therefore like to give you a few tips on how to expose and counter whataboutism.
+Therefore, I would like to give you a few tips that you can use to expose and counter whataboutism.

 1. stay on topic

 Focusing on the topic of discussion is the best remedy for whataboutism.
-So insist that clarify the original topic or question appropriately.
+So insist that adequately clarify the original topic or question.
 Make it clear that this is an attempt at deflection.

 2. ask "Why not?" counter-question

 Questions are an effective way to expose whataboutism.
-So ask questions that are designed to Question the relevance of the new topic to the original topic.
-Here are two examples: "Why shouldn't we introduce the speed limit?" or "Shouldn't we then introduce the speed limit all the more?".
+So ask questions that are designed to Question relevance of the new topic to the original topic.
+Here are two examples: "Why shouldn't we introduce the speed limit?" or "Shouldn't we introduce the speed limit then more than ever?".

 3. use logic, information and facts

 Try to counter whataboutism logically and fact-based.
-The better informed you are about the topic and the better prepared you are for the discussionthe more effectively you can counter whataboutism.
+The better you are informed about the topic being discussed and prepared for the discussionthe more effectively you can counter whataboutism.

 4. recognize and name the tactics

 Direct confrontation with whataboutism can also be helpful.
 Name the rhetorical maneuver for what it is: a diversionary tactic.
-Make it clear that this type of argument cannot contribute to solving the problem under discussion.
+Make it clear that this type of argument cannot help solve the problem under discussion.

 5. move away from the idea of perfection

-Whataboutism often benefits from the assumption that you have to behave perfectly.
+Whataboutism often benefits from the assumption that one must behave perfectly.
 However, it is human to make mistakes and there is always room for improvement.
-Instead of expecting perfection, we should be constructive Accept criticism and focus on continuous learning and growth.
+Instead of expecting perfection, we should be looking for constructive Accept criticism and focus on continuous learning and growth.

-Tip: This is important, for example, when someone uses the argument "You can't be 100 percent vegan at allso I'm not even going to start" in order to shirk responsibility.
-I explain why this is illogical in the linked blog post.
+Tip: This is important, for example, when someone uses the argument "You can't be 100 percent vegan at allso I won't even start" in order to avoid responsibility.
+I'll explain why it's illogical in the linked blog post.

-6. demanding responsibility and being a positive example for others
+6. demand responsibility and be a positive example for others.

-Invite your counterpart to be a role model for other people and, above all, their own children and grandchildren - and Taking responsibility for the original topic, instead of diverting attention to other things.
+Invite your counterpart to be a role model for other people and especially your own children and grandchildren - and Take responsibility for the original subject, instead of diverting attention to other things.

 Of course, exemplify the desired values yourself.
-Don't point the finger at others, but rather show them how positive change works in practice.
+Don't point the finger at others, but rather rather show them how positive change works practically.
 Because together is always better than against each other.

-Anyone who resorts to whataboutism agrees with you
+Those who resort to whataboutism agree with you

-If someone once again obviously uses whataboutism, you can usually see this as confirmation that your counterpart can no longer come up with any logical arguments for their concerns.
-As a result, your own position gains strength and you can take advantage of the momentto convince other people of your personal position with a clever counterattack.
+If someone should once again obviously use whataboutism, you can usually regard this as confirmation that your counterpart cannot think of any (more) logical arguments for his concern.
+Your own position gains in strength as a result and you can take advantage of the momentto convince other people of your personal position through a clever counterattack.

 "The aim of argument, or of discussion, should not be victory, but progress."

-I hope that this article has given you a better understanding of whataboutism, its peculiarities and how to deal with it.
+I hope that I could bring you a little bit closer to Whataboutism, its peculiarities and how to deal with it in this article.
 Do you have any questions or suggestions?
-Or can you think of any other tips for countering?
+Or can you think of other tips for countering?
 Then just write me a comment.

 References: